autonomio/talos/docs/Scan.md

 `scan_object` | The class object returned by Scan() upon completion of the experiment.
 `x_val` | Input data (features) in the same format as used in Scan(), but should not be the same data (or it will not be much of validation).
 `y_val` | Input data (labels) in the same format as used in Scan(), but should not be the same data (or it will not be much of validation).
-`n` | The number of models to be evaluated.
+`n_models` | The number of models to be evaluated.
 If set to 10, then 10 models with the highest metric value are evaluated.
 See below.
 `metric` | The metric to be used for picking the models to be evaluated.
 `folds` | The number of folds to be used in the evaluation.
 `shuffle` | If the data is to be shuffled or not.
 Set always to False for timeseries but keep in mind that you might get periodical/seasonal bias.